cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 ![3 layer architecture](../img/3layers.jpg)

 ### Facade
 Encapsulation of a layer is best done by introducing a Facade in the layer.
 Facade is a design pattern that is used to provide a single interface to the layer.
 All clients can only communicate with the layer through its Facade.
 A Facade pattern is implemented as a class (or to increase the flexibility, an interface will be even better).
 The Facade class will typically end up with a a lot of methods and will in itself have low cohesion (which is usually a bad thing).
-But since it's work is to hide the internal structure and implementation details of the layer, it is acceptable with low cohesion in the Facade.
-It will on the other hand introduce low coulpling into the system which is a good thing.
+But since it's job is to hide the internal structure and implementation details of the layer, it is acceptable with low cohesion in the Facade.
+It will on the other hand help making the coupling of the system low, which is a good thing.

 ## Object Design